Just a Couple is a new BBC Three comedy series about the trials and tribulations of a hilarious millennial couple and their clashes.

 8# Michael have you worked with Sebastian before, is there any awkwardness knowing you’re filming intimate scenes with his sister?
 Frieda, this isn’t the first time for you, what’s it like working with your brother?

 Michael: Haha nope there was absolutely no awkwardness because I’ve been working with the both of them for over 5/6 years, we are practically family.
 The love I have for them is real.
-In fact Sebastian invested in our relationship to get our on screen chemistry down to a tee.
+In fact, Sebastian invested in our relationship to get our on-screen chemistry down to a tee.
 He paid out of his own pocket for Me and Frieda to attend a Lucid Body class (Life changing actor training)!
-Which really brought out a lot of things for me and Frieda, which comes out beautifully on camera. (“Details, Details”).
+Which really brought out a lot of things for me and Frieda, which comes out beautifully on camera.

 9# What’s next for you both?

-Michael: Currently filming for a TV show which will be revealed in a couple of months and also working on my company called Action.
-A motivation platform for all like-minded individuals that want to succeed in life in full pursuit of becoming the best version of them.
+Michael: Currently filming for a TV show which will be revealed in a couple of months and also working on my company, Action – a motivation platform for all like-minded individuals who want to succeed in life in full pursuit of becoming the best version of them.

 10# What’s the greatest piece of relationship advice you’ve ever been given?